MasterScott/Pulse-Monitor/README.md

 The Heartbeat computer (server or client--doesn't matter) delivers messages to a file on the Monitor computer via SSH.
 The Monitor checks the file and executes remedial action if conditions are met.
 Server and client can fill either role assuming a VPN or reverse SSH tunnel exist.
 Frequency, timeout, and remedial actions are all configurable.

+NOTE: Pulse-Monitor is designed to take a specific action when the Monitor system loses touch with the Heartbeat system.
+An alternate use, however, is to install only the Heartbeat role.
+This essentially builds a logging system in which the Monitor system (with no Pulse-Monitor components installed) has a log file that is updated regularly by the Heartbeat system, per arguments supplied to ./install-heartbeat.sh.
+In this setup, no logic is performed on any missed heartbeats, so the Monitor system takes no action.
+It does make for a handy heartbeat/connectivity logging tool, though.

 Install
 -------------------------------------------------------------------------------